affan-h/matching-engine-cpp/README.md

 # Limit Order Book Matching Engine (C++)

-This project implements a simplified exchange matching engine using price-time priority.
+A C++ implementation of a price–time priority limit order book and matching engine similar to those used in modern electronic trading systems.

 ## Features